 If you don’t know exactly how your company operates, educate yourself.
 Make sure that you introduce yourself to company leadership or anyone you’ll be working with.

-Being promoted to manager will mean conversing with top notch professionals in your field and requires you to be well versed in your industry.
+Being promoted to the manager will mean conversing with top-notch professionals in your field and requires you to be well versed in your industry.

 Make sure you’re up to date on industry news.
 You don’t want to be the one person at the meeting that didn’t know how local legislation affects your company’s quarterly outlook.

 Attend local industry events and seminars.
 They are a great resource for learning and meeting key players that may prove helpful to you and your company.

 - Maintain and improve relationships with personnel above and below you as well as in your field locally

 - Keep learning and growing if you want to keep your promotion